jtlapp/kysely-code-sync/README.md

 }
 ```

-You can specify a particular configuration file via the `--config` option, giving the file any name you want.
-It is expressed relative to the current working directory.
+You can specify a particular configuration file via the `--config` option, giving the file any name you want, provided it has extension `.json`.
+Express the file relative to the current working directory.
 Examples:

 ```bash
 npx check-synced-code --config=test/test-sync.json